How much will living there lower my carbon footprint?

-Instead of a gas boiler powering radiators, a Citu home captures the heat generated by appliances and the people living in it, and recycles it by transferring it from exiting stale air to incoming fresh air, via the MVHR system.
+Instead of a gas boiler, a Citu home captures the heat generated by appliances and the people living in it, and recycles it by transferring it from exiting stale air to incoming fresh air, via the MVHR system.
 Over 90% of heat is transferred, and very little heat is lost through the Citu Home’s ultra-insulated thermal envelope.

 That’s why on all but the coldest days, you Citu Home won’t need any heating at all.
-When you do need heating, the Citu Home has heat mats concealed in the walls, which heat your home with 100% renewable electricity.
+When you do need heating, the Citu Home has small electric radiators which heat your home with 100% renewable electricity.

 You’ll be able to control your home’s temperature via our Actuate Smart Home app, which will be installed on the Citu tablet that you will receive when you purchase a Citu home.